 Nevertheless, how do SSDs stand up in the website hosting world?
 Can they be efficient enough to substitute the proved HDDs?
-At Technofree Technology, we are going to aid you far better be aware of the dissimilarities in between an SSD and an HDD and choose the one that best suits you needs.
+At Technofree Hosting, we are going to aid you far better be aware of the dissimilarities in between an SSD and an HDD and choose the one that best suits you needs.

 1. Access Time

 Because of a radical new way of disk drive performance, SSD drives allow for faster data file accessibility speeds.
 Having an SSD, file accessibility instances tend to be lower (under 0.1 millisecond).

 HDD drives even now use the very same fundamental data access technology that’s actually created in the 1950s.
 Although it was vastly advanced since then, it’s sluggish when compared to what SSDs are providing.
 HDD drives’ data access speed can vary between 5 and 8 milliseconds.

 2. Random I/O Performance